Nursing Homes Are Already Grappling with a Historic Labor Crisis

 Nursing homes have been calling for help with staff recruitment and retention challenges for years.
 Chronic government underfunding has made it difficult to compete for caregivers.
 The COVID-19 pandemic only exacerbated these staffing challenges, and now long term care faces a historic labor crisis.

-Nursing homes are desperately looking to fill vacancies and boost their workforce but are often unable to find candidates.
-As a result, many nursing homes are having to limit the number of residents they can serve or close entirely.
+Nursing homes are desperately looking to fill vacancies and boost their workforce but there aren’t enough qualified and available candidates.
+As a result, many nursing homes are limiting the number of residents they can serve or closing entirely.

 Worst Impacted Than Any Other Health Care Sector

-Compared to all other health care providers, nursing homes experienced the worst job losses during the pandemic.
-While other health care providers have largely rebounded, nursing homes are slowly recovering and still need nearly 190,000 workers to return to pre-pandemic levels—which may not occur until 2026.
-Read the latest jobs report.
+Compared to all other health care sectors, nursing homes experienced the worst job losses during the pandemic.
+While other health care and other industries have largely rebounded, nursing homes have yet to fully recover and will further impacted by the proposed staffing mandate.
+Nursing homes still need nearly 210,000 workers to comply with the mandate, putting nearly one-quarter of nursing home residents at risk of displacement.
+Read the full staffing mandate analysis report.

-Nursing Homes Doing Everything They Can, But Need Help
+Nursing Homes Are Doing Everything They Can, But Need Help

 Nursing homes are committed to rebuilding their workforce and supporting their staff.
-In recent years, they’ve increased wages, benefits, and bonuses as well as boosted assistance, training, and career ladder programs.
-But with fixed government rates, nursing homes lack resources to make additional investments and compete for workers against other employers.
-So, they struggle to find interested or qualified applicants.
+In recent years, they’ve increased wages, benefits and bonuses, as well as boosted assistance, training and career ladder programs.
+But with fixed government rates like the proposed staffing mandate, nursing homes lack resources to make additional investments and compete for workers against other employers.
 As a result, nursing homes are having to ask current staff to work overtime or rely on costly agency staff.

 Read the latest nursing home provider survey.